Edward M. Stern, President and CEO

 Prior to joining PowerBridge, Chris was with Siemens Energy as part of the EPC team for Hudson’s back-to-back HVDC converter station in Ridgefield, New Jersey.
 He was responsible for developing the operations and maintenance program procedures, training, and document deliverables for commercial operation.
 Chris’ background in the field of HVDC energy also includes over three years as an Operator Technician and an Operations Engineer at Siemens first HVDC Plus converter station, Trans Bay Cable in Pittsburg, California.

 A graduate of the U.S. Navy Naval Nuclear Power School and Nuclear and Field Mechanic “A” School, Chris served three years as an Engineering Laboratory Technician responsible for radiological system controls aboard a nuclear attack submarine.
 While serving in the Navy, Chris held U.S. Department of Defense Secret Security Clearance for handling highly classified materials.

-Chris holds a master’s degree in Project Management from Pennsylvania State University, a BS in Electronics Engineering Technology from Excelsior College, and a Graduate Certificate in Enterprise Architecture from Pennsylvania State University.
+Chris holds a BS in Electronics Engineering Technology from Excelsior College, and a master’s degree in Project Management and a Graduate Certificate in Enterprise Architecture from Pennsylvania State University.

 Kathy Neary, Accounting Manager

 Kathy Neary joined the Neptune team in 2005 with more than 10 years of accounting and financial management experience.
 After starting her career with Arthur Andersen, she joined CHI Energy, Inc. and its successor company, Enel North America, Inc. and held the position of Manager of Finance, responsible for corporate financial analysis as well as oversight of insurance matters for more than 80 energy facilities.
 Kathy is a CPA and holds Bachelor’s and MBA degrees from Fairfield University.